 Nathula: At an altitude of 14200ft, Nathula pass is the border between India and China in the Tibetan plateau.
-Only 56 km away from the Gangtok, tranquillity of this place is very charming.
+Only 56 km away from the Gangtok, the tranquillity of this place is very charming.
 Waving Chinese soldiers and Chinese tourists on the other side of the border is an added attraction. more

-Namgayal Institute of Tibetology: Built in 1958, this is a unique institute for research into Mahayana Buddhism and the language and tradition of Tibet.
+Namgyal Institute of Tibetology: Built in 1958, this is a unique institute for research into Mahayana Buddhism and the language and tradition of Tibet.
 This is a common destination for tourist itinerary in Gangtok.
-A renowned centre for Buddhist study, the institute houses a rare collection of Tibetan, Sanskrit and Lepcha manuscripts, statues, Thankas (tapestry used in Buddhist liturgy) as well as more than 200 Buddhist icons.
+A renowned center for Buddhist study, the institute houses a rare collection of Tibetan, Sanskrit and Lepcha manuscripts, statues, Thankas (tapestry used in Buddhist liturgy) as well as more than 200 Buddhist icons.

-Enchey Monastery: This 200 year old monastery is famous for the mask dance called 'Cham' performed in the month of January.
+Enchey Monastery: This 200-year-old monastery is famous for the mask dance called 'Cham' performed in the month of January.
 An important seat of the Nyingma order, the Enchey Monastery meaning the Solitary temple, was originally built with the solace that no other construction would be allowed near it.
 Monasteries in Sikkim.

 Flower Exhibition Centre: Located near the White Hall Complex of Gangtok this place houses a variety of orchids, seasonal flowers as well as bonsai.
 It is open between April to June and September until the end of November.
 In recent years, this show has become quite popular and famous, as there are flower exhibitions throughout the year in accordance with the seasons and the flowers in bloom.